HOME / Top Industries / Engineered Materials

 The Upstate’s engineered textiles sector builds on its rich textile heritage, transitioning to advanced fibers and carbon composites for aerospace and automotive supply chains.

-The carbon fiber industry cluster continues to grow in the Upstate, as companies like Upstate veteran Solvay and newer companies such as Teijin and Toray, bring their materials to the Southeast automotive and aerospace supply chains.
+The carbon fiber industry cluster continues to grow in the Upstate, as companies like Upstate veteran Syensqo (formerly Solvay) and newer companies such as Teijin and Toray, bring their materials to the Southeast automotive and aerospace supply chains.
+Upstate-headquartered Milliken & Company is a leader in private sector research in the textile industry, holding more than 3,200 patents and home to the largest textile research center in the world.

 Metalworking & Fabrication